Shoulder Dystocia Lawyer in Houston

 Shoulder dystocia is fairly rare and only happens in 0.2-3% of pregnancies.
 Shoulder dystocia death is also very uncommon, happening in approximately 0.4% of birth traumas.
 According to data from Johns Hopkins Medicine, brachial plexus injuries, such as shoulder dystocia, only occur in 1 or 2 per 1,000 live births.

-What Are the Risk Factors Associated with Shoulder Dystocia?
+What Are the Shoulder Dystocia Risk Factors?

 Shoulder dystocia can happen to any mother and baby.
 However, some women are more at risk for this type of birth trauma than others.
 A doctor must assess each vaginal delivery and determine if there is a risk of brachial plexus injuries or other birth injuries.